By Ken Doka, Ph. D.

 One major way that adolescents may seek support is through the Internet.
 Over 93 percent of teenagers report using the Internet.
 The Internet can offer information on grief as well as opportunities to memorialize online the person who died.
 Adolescents may “blog” or write about their grief in their own entries.
 They may even find support from other adolescents online.

 Yet, the Internet carries certain dangers as well.
 The information offered may not always be accurate.
-Online support groups may lack professional supervision and even be unsupportive.
+Online support groups may lack professional supervision and even be non-supportive.
 In fact, participation in Internet support may make the adolescent less prone to seek support from more suitable sources.

 There can be other dangers as well.
 The anonymity of the Internet magnifies the possibility that the comments of others—in support and in blogs—may be hateful, harmful or denigrating.
 In addition, there is, of course, the danger that predators may seek to contact vulnerable, grieving adolescents.

-Parents and other adults such as counselors need to create an ongoing dialog with adolescents about the ways that they are using the Internet.
+Parents and other adults such as counsellors need to create an ongoing dialog with adolescents about the ways that they are using the Internet.
 It is always useful to ask adolescents what they have learned about grief from the Internet and the ways they are using the net to find support.

 How to Help